ganrad/home-app/README.md

         For Windows: EAP_HOME\bin\standalone.bat

-Build and Deploy the Quickstart
+Build and Deploy this Application
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/BUILD_AND_DEPLOY.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._
+See [Build and Deploy JBoss EAP Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/BUILD_AND_DEPLOY.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

 1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command prompt and navigate to the root directory of this application.